The New Jerusalem

 In Revelation 21:4 we read that the first things (old order of things/former things) have passed away.
 This is clearly speaking of the end of the old covenant.
 In Revelation 21:1-7 we see that “The dwelling place of God is with man.
 He will dwell with them, and they will be his people.”
 So, again, this about the new covenant relationship with God’s people, not a literal city or building.
 Nor is it about heaven, as some people suppose.

-The New Jerusalem is the bride (Revelation 21:2), which means the bride of Christ (Matthew 22:1-14; John 3:29; 2 Corinthians 11:2; Ephesians 5:22-32; Revelation 19:7-8).
+By extension, the New Jerusalem also represents Christ’s church, thus the bride (Revelation 21:2), which means the bride of Christ (Matthew 22:1-14; John 3:29; 2 Corinthians 11:2; Ephesians 5:22-32; Revelation 19:7-8).
 The picture that is painted for us by John is that Israel was a harlot (Revelation 17:1, 5, 15; 19:2).
 Israel was the original bride of the LORD (Jeremiah 2:1).
 But, throughout the Bible, whenever Israel is unfaithful, she is characterized as a “harlot” and an “adulterer.”
 See: Deuteronomy 31:16-18; Isaiah 1:21; Jeremiah 2:20; 3:6-9; Ezekiel 16:15, 26, 28; Hosea 9:1.
 For her marital unfaithfulness, she received divorce and punishment.
 Then we see the new bride—the church— coming to take her place.
-Old Covenant Jerusalem is destroyed and replaced by the New Jerusalem of which first-century Christians were citizens, built on the foundation of the apostles (Ephesians 2:19-22; 1 Peter 2:5).
+Old Covenant Jerusalem is destroyed and replaced by the New Jerusalem of which first-century Christians were citizens, built on the foundation of the apostles (Ephesians 2:19-22; 1 Peter 2:5; Revelation 21:14).

 But there is more.
 In Revelation 21:5 we see that “To the thirsty I will give from the spring of the water of life without payment.”
 Who receives this water of life?
 Is this only a future thing?
 Certainly not.
 The water of life is available to all who accept Jesus.
 Various texts demonstrate this truth.
 For example, in a clearly Messianic prophecy, Isaiah 55:1 promises that “Come, everyone who thirsts, come to the waters.”
 This is the promise of a new, everlasting covenant per Isaiah 55:3!
 In John 4:14 and 7:38 Jesus promised that whoever drinks of the living water he offers will have eternal life.